The wines

 Grape: Coda di Pecora, Trebbiano 2023 (o)

-A seven day maceration in open vats, easy drinking and nutty, almost fino-like
+A seven day maceration in open vats, easy drinking and nutty, almost fino-like, with white flowers and medicinal herbs.

 Mu